Support investigative journalism — donate to IRE →

 A vector is a line with magnitude and director.
 And for large language models, words — or more specifically tokens — are transformed into vectors called embeddings.

 An embedding is a much more complicated vector than the one depicted below.
 But remember a 2-dimensional vector is a line with an x and a y.
+It is often easier to think of a vector as a list of numbers.
+Similarly a matrix can be thought of as a grid of numbers.

 A 2D vector diagram showing x and y components